aitorrod92/PVZHeroes-Stats/README.md

 "PVZHeroes-Stats" is an application to help players to visualize and understand that huge amount of data by two ways: launching queries and creating charts.
 Among its main functionalities, there are:

-- Cards searching using different filters, either using the GUI or SQL.
+- Cards searching applying different filters, either using the GUI or SQL.

 ![ModoBásico](https://user-images.githubusercontent.com/40747197/101830325-a2c3a100-3b34-11eb-925b-31c4e8a5be0d.JPG)